glolichen/lios/journal.md

 ### Reading

 We can now read files from a FAT32 formatted volume.
 I will think about what a good layer of abstraction for this is, and what the interface with the kernel or user programs would look like.

+Currently, we can do the following:
+ - create a new file
+ - read information about a file, getting its size and starting cluster
+ - read a file to memory, given its cluster and size (which have been retrieved from the previous step)

 ### Creating the disk image